wforest/sd-ecs/readme.md

 == Description ==

-This plugin is derived from The Events Calendar Shortcode by brianhogg, https://eventcalendarnewsletter.com/the-events-calendar-shortcode/.
+This plugin is editted to work with the monument valley theme and is derived from The Events Calendar Shortcode by brianhogg, https://eventcalendarnewsletter.com/the-events-calendar-shortcode/.
 It adds a shortcode for use with The Events Calendar Plugin (by Modern Tribe).

 This plugin was modified to work with the Boo Theme for Circle Pines Center.